course-details-portlet

 Both individual and group work may occur.
 The tasks are designed to help students achieve the desired learning objectives of the course, and feedback is provided along the way.
 For re-sit exams, an oral exam will be conducted in August.

-Please note that this course also includes mandatory assignments.
+Please note that this course also includes mandatory assignments that must be approved in order to be eligible to take the exam.

 Specific conditions